stevus/web-browser/README.md

 - Proxies
 - User options

+## Database

+Stores things relevant to the browser such as:

+- Cookies
+- Cache
+- Security Certificates
+- Bookmarks

 ## On Analyzing Browser Builds

 It's necessary to determine a baseline test for all browsers to consume and assess how close each come to rendering controlled layouts, and it's nice to know where the stopping point is.[^4]